-I was listening to the radio awhile back when the three grown men who were hosting began a dialogue about punishments they had been given as a child.
+I was listening to the radio a while back, and the three grown men who were hosting began a dialogue about punishments they were given as a child.
 The list was vast.
-They laughed through their comparisons of infractions they accomplished and punishment that was awarded: grounding, car keys taken away, dad’s belt among them.
+They laughed through their comparisons of infractions they accomplished and the penalties they were awarded: grounding, car keys taken away, dad’s belt was among them.
 Then one of these gentlemen paused and said, “I’ll tell you the worst—it’s when my mom said, ‘I’m disappointed in you.’
 That one was horrible.”

 The moaning and commiserating began.
-“That’s the truth, there’s nothing worse, it makes you feel awful.”
-“Yeah my mom said that and I remembered it for days.
-There is nothing worse than disappointing your mom.”
+“That’s the truth; there’s nothing worse.
+It makes you feel awful,” one said.
+“Yeah, my mom said that and I remembered it for days.
+There is nothing worse than disappointing your mom,” replied another.

-Now, these were grown men who make their living talking on the airwaves.
-Cajoling, ridiculing, looking at life events and editorializing as if their opinions mattered.
-Yet the one thing they all agreed on was it killed them when they were told they had let down their mom.
+Now, these were grown men who make their living talking on the airwaves—cajoling, ridiculing, looking at life events and editorializing as if their opinions mattered.
+Yet the one thing they all agreed on was it killed them when they were told they had let their mom down.

 Children really do want the approval of their mom.
 They want to think they make her proud.
-Even if they act as if it doesn’t matter, knowing they have disappointed their mom makes their heart sober, their sadness real.
-If you could go beyond the bedroom door that was closed behind them, you would see that to be true.
+Even if they act as if it doesn’t matter, knowing they have disappointed their mom makes their heart sober, and their sadness is real.
+If you could go beyond the bedroom door that they closed behind them, you would see that to be true.

 So moms, use your words of disapproval sparingly.
 Save them for the times when a child really has disappointed you.
 Then, let them know you know they can do better and that you expect them to be better.
 It’s the punishment that will make the most impact.
 The one they will remember.

 Don’t miss these popular articles:

 3 Reasons You’re Unhappy and How to Make a Change